 At the BWY Congress (again) in 2015 I discovered Hanna Somatics as taught by Tanya Fitzpatrick and after just one session my neck and shoulders which had recently been troublesome, felt released.

 Hanna Somatics is a program of neuro-muscular re-education designed to bring habitually contracted muscles under our voluntary control.
 It is a simple but powerful way of alleviating pain.
-I have since qualified as a Somatic Exercise Coach
+I have since qualified as a Somatic Movement Exercise Coach (Align Somatics)

 Both yoga and somatic exercise can return functionality to the body by unlearning non-useful patterns of moving and thinking.

 Our bodies reflect the life we have lived but if we can learn to move more freely, that in turn will have an effect on our minds and perhaps make life a little easier – and be reflected in our bodies.